hardwario/bc-website/content/doc/hardware/about-lux-meter-tag.en.md

 ---
-title: Popis k Lux Meter Tag
+title: About Lux Meter Tag
 ---

 {{< hardware_intro "Lux Meter Tag" lux-meter-tag >}}

-Sensor intenzity osvětlení s velmi nízkou spotřebou (provozní i v režimu spánku).
-Tag je osazen senzorem **OPT3001** měřící intenzitu viditelného světla v rozsahu 0.01 až 83k luxů s 23 bitovým dynamickým rozsahem.

-Tento senzor je digitální I2C-only periferie.
+This tag uses ambient light sensor OPT3001 which measures the intensity of visible light.

+It measures values in the range from 0.01 to 83k lux with a 23-bit dynamic range.
+The spectral response of the sensor tightly matches the photopic response of the human eye and includes significant infrared rejection.

+This sensor is a digital I2C-only peripheral featuring a very low active and shutdown current.

 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Integrovaný senzor intenzity osvětlení OPT3001
+  * Integrated ambient light sensor OPT3001
-  * I2C-only periferie
+  * I2C-only peripheral
+  * Digital ambient light sensor OPT3001
-  * Měří v rozsahu od 0.01 do 83k luxů
+  * Measures in the range from 0.01 to 83k lux
-  * 23-bit efektivní dynamický rozsah
+  * 23-bit effective dynamic range
-  * Volitelný výstup přerušení
+  * Optional interrupt output
-  * Spotřeba:
+  * Power consumption:
-  * Provozní proud: 1.8 µA
+  * Active current: 1.8 µA
-  * Proud v režimu spánku: 0.3 µA
+  * Shutdown current: 0.3 µA
-  * Rozsah provozního napětí: 1.6 V až 3.6 V
+  * Operating voltage range: 1.6 V to 3.6 V
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 16 x 16 mm
+  * Mechanical dimensions: 16 x 16 mm
-  * 10letá záruka
+  * 10-year warranty

 {{< hardware "Lux Meter Tag" >}}